tunderwood89/SchoolNorthOrSouth/README.md

-# FireShop
+# The Fire Shop

-The Fire Shop
+The Fire Shop is a Scratch everything shop, with a website!